OfficeDev/office-js-docs-pr/docs/get-started/create-an-office-add-in-using-any-editor.md

 You can use any text editor to develop the files for your custom Office Add-in.

+> [!IMPORTANT]
-> **Important:** The manifest-myHelloWorldaddin.xml file tells the Office client applications how to interact with your add-in.
+> The manifest-myHelloWorldaddin.xml file tells the Office client applications how to interact with your add-in.
 The value in the `<id>` tag is a GUID that Yo Office creates when it generates the project.
 Do not change the GUID for your add-in.
 If the host is Azure, the `SourceLocation` value will be a URL that is similar to _https:// [name-of-your-web-app].azurewebsites.net/[path-to-add-in]_.
 If you are using the self-hosted option, as in this example, it will be _https://localhost:3000/[path-to-add-in]_.

 ## Debug your Office Add-in